9 Reasons Why Your AC Turns On Every 5 Minutes

-You probably have your air conditioning system on a timer, but sometimes it turns itself on even when you’re not expecting it.
+Is your air conditioning system short cycling?
 Should you be worried?
 To put it simply, yes!

-Most people don’t know about the frequent and repeated on-off activity of their ACs.
-Moreover, they don’t know that it can be harmful to them as well as to their home appliances.
-Leaving aside the pre or post-season considerations, there are many reasons why your AC system turns on and off repeatedly and wastes electricity.
-So, let us discuss some common reasons behind this continuous on-off of an ac repair chester.
+Most people don’t know about the frequent and repeated on-off activity of their ACs or why it occurs.
+There are many reasons why your AC system turns on and off repeatedly and wastes electricity.
+Let us discuss some common reasons behind this continuous on-off cycle.
+If you reside in the area and require AC repair in Chester, get in touch with the experts at Volpe Service Company.

 1. An Oversized Air Conditioner